Rkvishnu/react-aws-form-app/README.md

- # Cloud Collections
+ # About

-Cloud Collections is a single-page web application built using React, AWS Lambda, API Gateway, SQS, and RDS.
+A single-page web application built using React, AWS Lambda, API Gateway, SQS, and RDS.
 It allows users to submit their information, which is then stored in a RDS database for further processing.

 ## Features